raimohanska/nulzzzblog/2013_09_10_Bacon_Update.md

 ```

 This still all fine.
 Except that with `Bacon.update` you can do the same
 thing with much less code that's easier to read.
-So, here's the original
-`TodoListModel` from my first TodoMVC implementation:
+I'll show you the
+original `TodoListModel` code just to give an impression of the amount
+of code:

 ```js
 function TodoListModel() {